menchelab/netviz-iactive-/README.md

 uv run python main.py
 ```

-try to make sure gpu is actually used
+try to make sure gpu is actually used, if main viz is slow

 ```
 uv run python